Ophelia Lovibond: Theatre

 In 2015, Lovibond made her professional stage debut in the revival of Lucy Prebble's The Effect, directed by Daniel Evans.
 The following year, she appeared as Elizabeth Barry in Stephen Jeffreys' The Libertine at London's Theatre Royal Haymarket.

 In 2017, she played Lois, the eponymous character, in Githa Sowerby's The Stepmother.
 She played Lou in Barney Norris’s 2018 play Nightfall and starred in the revival of David Hare's The Bay at Nice.

 In January 2024, Lovibond starred in Jez Butterworth's The Hills of California which premiered at the Harold Pinter Theatre in London's West End and was later transferred to the Broadhurst Theatre on Broadway.

 Others

 Lovibond appeared in Gabrielle Aplin's February 2013 music video "Please Don't Say You Love Me".

 Personal life

-Lovibond lived with actor Tom Hughes in Hampstead, London.
+Lovibond previously lived with actor Tom Hughes in Hampstead, London.

 She married actor Henry Pettigrew on 1 May 2022.
 The couple met while starring in The Effect.
+She gave birth to their first child in December 2025.